 Step 4: Note how the existing air filter is installed.
 Install the new engine air filter by placing it inside the housing with the rubber rim facing up.
 Ensure it’s seated properly and snugly inside the housing.

 Step 5: Close the filter housing and replace any fasteners (screws, clips, etc.) removed in Step Two.
-Close the hood, and pat yourself on the back for a job well done (and money well saved).
+Close the hood, and pat yourself on the back for a job well done (and a bit of beer money saved too).
 That’s it!

 All air filters, including engine air filters, should be replaced regularly.
 The short answer for exactly when to replace yours is: It depends.
 Your vehicle’s year, make, and model, how you drive, and even where you drive — if it happens to be in an area that’s hotter or more polluted than normal — can all affect the filter-changing schedule.
 The easiest way to know for sure how often to change the engine air filter is to check the maintenance section of your owner’s manual or simply Google to find the manufacturer’s recommended service interval.
 This can vary widely from 15,000 miles in severe driving conditions to as much as 45,000 miles.

 Like vehicle air filters, cabin air filters should also be changed regularly as part of your vehicle’s routine maintenance.
 Most manufacturers recommend scheduled intervals between 15,000 to as high as 45,000 miles.
 To simplify things, consider changing both of your car’s filters at the same time.
 The good news is that replacing the cabin air filter in your car is even easier and cheaper than changing the engine air filter.
 It’s something anyone can do in less than five minutes with few or no tools required.
-New cabin air filters are readily available on Amazon and at most typical automotive retailers.
+New cabin air filters are readily available on Amazon and at most typical automotive retailers, typically for less than $20.

 Modern vehicles are far more complex than their predecessors.
 That means most maintenance tasks require a professional — a mechanic with proper training, tools, and specialized hardware — to tackle.
 Thankfully, changing your car's air filters isn't one of those tasks.
 Armed with the easy-to-follow directions above, a little determination, and a new air filter, you can easily swap out your vehicle's air filters on your own with little to no tools necessary.